 - If you don't seem to have room for all of your clothes, consider storing out of season clothes.
 Under the bed or the tops of closets can be a great space to store plastic containers full of clothes that will be needed later.

-- Make sure that you don't use all purpose cleaner on surfaces that are not washable.
+- Make sure that you don't use an all-purpose cleaner on surfaces that are not washable.
 If in doubt, test it first in a hidden spot.

 - Don't worry about vacuuming under the bed or in hard to reach areas in a quick clean up.
 Just vacuum the main traffic areas.